Wolox/tech-guides/frontend/docs/css-style.guide.md

     margin: 0 10px 20px;

-Shorthands (used for margin, padding, border, etc.) depends on the amount of values listed.
+Shorthands (used for margin, padding, border, etc.) depend on the amount of values listed.

 If a shorthand has 4 values